Starting from December 17, 2019, all motor carriers and drivers subject to FMCSA’s ELD final rule, must use an ELD (electronic logging device).

 Requirement #2: Your drivers must begin and end their haul at the same location

-As a result, long-haul drivers that drive cross-country are (by definition) not covered by the short-haul exemption.
+As a result, long-haul commercial drivers that drive cross-country are (by definition) not covered by the short-haul exemption.

 Requirement #3: The company must keep driving records for all drivers for at least 6 months

-For your drivers to be exempt from the usage of ELD, the company must keep records of drivers’ working hours that include:
+For your drivers to be exempt from the usage of ELD, the company must keep up-to-date records of drivers’ working hours that include:

 - The time each driver reports for duty every day